apxlwl/MNN-yolov3/README.md

     ```
 6. Copy MNN-demo/yolo.cpp in to {MNN dir}/demo/exec and  Modify {MNN dir}/demo/exec/CmakeLists.txt like MNN-demo/CmakeLists.txt.
 7. Run cpp execution.

+## Important Notes during model converting

+1. Replace v3/model/head/build_nework with build_nework_MNN, which replaces tf.shape with static inputshape and replace
+    ```
+    [:, tf.newaxis] -> tf.expand_dims // currently strided_slice op is not very well supported in MNN.
+    ```
+~~2.
+Following [this issue](https://github.com/onnx/tensorflow-onnx/issues/77#issue-342137999) to remove/replace some op.~~
+~~3.
+Remove condition op which is related to BatchNormalization and training Flag.
+Otherwise it will cause MNN converting failure.~~
+    ```
+    Identity's input node num. != 1
+    ```

+**Update: 2019-9-24**
+Don't bother to adjust op carefully.
+Just follow [this](https://github.com/wlguan/MNN-yolov3/blob/master/v3/model/layers.py#L35-L37) to replace nn.batch_normalization with nn.fused_batch_norm.
+After this modification we can also merge BN,Relu in MNN.

 ## Quantitative Analysis
 Note:
 1.Inference time is tested using MNN official Test Tool with scorethreshold 0.2 And **0.7849** is the original tensorflow result.